Matt0550/TagEveryoneTelegramBot/README.md

 ```bash
   docker build -t tageveryone_telegrambot .
 ```
-If you don't want to use docker, skip this step.
+If you don't want to use docker, you can just go ahead and skip this step.
-Else, change the `image` in `docker-compose.yml` with the image name you used.
+Otherwise, change the `image` in `docker-compose.yml` with the image name you used.
 Run the container with `docker-compose up -d`

 Install dependencies